aloyetunde/HackBio_NGS_Bash/stage0_project1.md

 ### 5. Move the `.fna` file to the folder titled your name
-mv wildtype.fna ../Alo_Yetunde/
+mv wildtype.fna ../"Alo Yetunde"/

 ### 6. Delete the duplicate `.gbk` file
 rm wildtype_dup.gbk

 ### 7. Confirm if the `.fna` file is mutant or wild type (tatatata vs tata)
-cd ../Alo_Yetunde
+cd ../"Alo Yetunde"
 if grep -q "tatatata" wildtype.fna; then
     echo "Mutant"
 else